Middletown, Connecticut: History

-The land on the western bank of the Connecticut River where Middletown now lies was home to a village of the Wangunk, a tribe of Algongquian-speaking Native Americans.
+The land on the western bank of the Connecticut River where Middletown now lies was home to a village of the Wangunk, a tribe of Algonquian-speaking Native Americans.
 The village was named Mattabesset (also spelled Mattabesett, Mattabesec, Mattabeseck, and Mattabesek); the area they inhabited—now Middletown and the surrounding area—was named after it.
-When the primarily-English European settlers arrived in the region the Mattabesset were a part of the Wangunk, a large tribe in the Connecticut Valley, at the time under a sachem named Sowheag.
+When the primarily English European settlers arrived in the region the Mattabesset were a part of the Wangunk, a large tribe in the Connecticut Valley, at the time under a sachem named Sowheag.

 Plans for the colonial settlement were drawn up by the General Court in 1646; the first migrants came from nearby Connecticut colonies in 1650.
 On September 11, 1651, the General Court of Connecticut established the town of "Mattabesett".
 A couple of years later in November 1653, the settlement was renamed as Middletown.
 This name was chosen because the site was approximately halfway between Windsor and Saybrook on the Great River.
 Life was not easy for these early colonial Puritans; clearing the land and building houses, and tending farms in the rocky soil of New England was a labor-intensive ordeal.
 They had a strict society; offenses legally punishable by death in the Connecticut colonies included "witchcraft, blasphemy, cursing or smiting of parents, and incorrigible stubbornness of children."

-The Pequot Mohegan, at that time traditional allies of the English colonists and enemies of the Wangunk, arrived in the Middletown area in the latter half of the 17th century; conflict between them and local Native American tribes ensued.
+The Pequot and Mohegan tribes, at that time traditional allies of the English colonists and enemies of the Wangunk, arrived in the Middletown area in the latter half of the 17th century; conflict between them and local Native American tribes ensued.
 The inhabitants of Mattabesett and others referred to the Mohegan as "destroyers of men."
 Sowheag hoped that the colonists would intervene.
 They did not.
 Smallpox epidemics caused high mortality, reducing their ability to resist and disrupting their cohesion as a tribe.
 Records show that, over time, Sowheag was forced to sell off most of Mattabesett to the local colonists; by 1676 the Puritans owned all but 300 acre of the former territory.
 Native Americans suffered similar fates of illness and dispossession at other colonial sites in 17th-century New England.

 During the 18th century, Middletown became the largest and most prosperous settlement in Connecticut.
 By the time of the American Revolution, Middletown was a thriving port, where one-third of its residents were involved in merchant and maritime activities.
 Some settlers held enslaved Africans as workers in the early economy of Middletown; they worked as domestic servants, laborers, and in shipping.
 African slaves were imported by the English in 1661 from Barbados in the Caribbean.
 By 1756 Middletown had the third-largest African slave population in the state of Connecticut—218 slaves to 5,446 whites.